Nuno-Jesus/Make-A-Make/README.md

 	$(MAKE) all
 ```

-After a few hours, you realised your code is not that clean and you need a more secure compilation (compilation flags).
+After a few hours, you realized your code is not that clean and you need a more secure compilation (compilation flags).
 You also want to name your executable `project`.
-For both cases we can define variables to avoid unecessary repetition.
+For both situations, we can define variables to avoid unnecessary repetition.
 You can find the code in the [code/example-5](/code/example-5/) folder.
 Here are the new changes:

 ```Makefile